TheSimPill/ViolationTool/notes.md

     Working to top fined organizations per state:
         Going to just do all states
         Plan:
+            Iter through all years in range
+            Get in range for those dates
             Iter through all of the states in a list Get unique of the organizations row
             Make a subdf of each and sum the fine column Add their sum to list of tuples with name and then sum Sort and grab the top x organizations

+        Currently:
         For excel:
             Figure out hierarchical so like: